 Absolutely!
 Directing in English is hard enough, but in Mandarin it was three times as difficult.
 You lose a lot of the subtleties when it’s not your first language.
 Like the word “smirk”, I may want to use that word to an actor.
 Now that word has a real flavour to it in English, but how do I say that in Chinese and still retain the humour?
 I had a great crew to not only give me support, but who were able to add a lot of the local humour to the film.
 I’ve found there’s no better way to improve on my Chinese language skills than in a local sex shop with forty cast and crew.

-How Chinese attitude toward sex is changed in the last decades?
+How the Chinese attitude toward sex is changed in the last decades?

-Do you think the movie will be well received by Chinese audience?
+Do you think the movie will be well received by the Chinese audience?

 Interview with Melanie Ansley, “Red Light Revolution” producer

-Did you find many difficulties in order to get the permissions to shoot the movie?
+Did you find many difficulties in order to get permission to shoot the movie?

 In China, isn’t really easy to shoot an independent movie.
 Was it difficult to pitch the project and get a proper budget?

-Second, we had an advantage that we were shooting on a RED camera, and RED hadn’t yet become widely used in Chinese independent film circles; even now there are very few mainstream directors here working in RED.
-This meant that we had a lot of people willing to work with us who would have otherwise not been involved, just because they wanted to gain some hands on experience with these new cameras.
-I’m not sure we would have had the same draw elsewhere, since it seems everyone is shooting on RED nowadays.
+Second, we had an advantage that we were shooting on a RED camera, and RED hadn’t yet become widely used in Chinese independent film circles; even now there are very few mainstream directors here working in the RED.
+This meant that we had a lot of people willing to work with us who would have otherwise not been involved, just because they wanted to gain some hands-on experience with these new cameras.
+I’m not sure we would have had the same draw elsewhere since it seems everyone is shooting on RED nowadays.

 The movie will be distributed in China?

-Though nothing’s certain in filmmaking, I can’t see “Red Light Revolution” not being distributed in China in some way, shape or form.
-Especially as China ingests its movies through non-traditional media like the internet much more than we do in the West.
+Though nothing’s certain in filmmaking, I can’t see the “Red Light Revolution” not being distributed in China in some way, shape, or form.
+Especially as China invests its movies through non-traditional media like the internet much more than we do in the West.
 I have been asked repeatedly by Chinese viewers who’ve come across the teaser when they can see it in cinemas, and I’m currently talking with a few mainland producers about that possibility.